Write PCW post/blog on a contemporary sculptor of your choice.

-- Both articles must be from Art in America, Sculpture or Art News, and be more than short reviews of a show; choose a different sculptor if you cannot locate two articles in these sources.
-You may not use ceramic journals, news papers or web sites for this paper.
-The paper should be approximately 50% research-oriented and 50% your own opinions and interpretations.
-You must attached copies of the articles.
+- Both articles must be from Art in America, Sculpture, Art News, or another reliable source and be more than a short reviews of a show; choose a different sculptor if you cannot locate two articles in these sources.
+The PCW should be approximately 50% research-oriented and 50% your own opinions and interpretations.

 Sample Outline: A sample outline for a paper on Donna Lewis might look something like this:

 - Introduction (1 paragraph)

 - What is significant about her work

 - Your opinion about the methods and meaning of her work

 - Conclusion (1 paragraph)

 Your statements should be backed up with examples of specific sculptures.
 The post should be at least 600 words.
 Again, if you can’t find enough information to write a post, choose a different sculptor.
 MAKE SURE to SITE the articles that you use.